 Why do we eat chocolate eggs, bunnies or bells?

-This is what we’re going to learn in this full article!
+This is what we’re going to learn in this comprehensive article!

-Long before chocolate bunnies, Easter is the Christian feast whose meaning for believers is the most important event of the year.
+Long before chocolate bunnies, Easter is the Christian feast whose meaning, for believers, is the year’s most important event.
 It commemorates the Resurrection of Jesus Christ on the third day after his crucifixion on Good Friday.

-According to Wikipedia, there is no consensus regarding the exact date of the crucifixion of Jesus, although it is generally agreed by biblical scholars that it was:
+According to Wikipedia, there is no consensus regarding the exact date of the crucifixion of Jesus, although biblical scholars generally agree that it was:

 - on a Friday on or near Passover,